Conflicting plugins, aggressive caching, and bloated themes often silently break Google Analytics on WordPress. Audit your setup now.

 Standard GA4 implementations do not automatically read WooCommerce transaction data.
 A specific Data Layer architecture must be implemented to capture revenue accurately.

 Stop guessing if your data layer is correct or if plugins are duplicating your tags.
-Our automated engine scans your live WordPress installation and identifies silent tracking failures.
+Our engine scans your live WordPress installation and flags silent tracking failures.